arjunkhode/Web-developer-illy-mistakes-/readme.md

 1. :checked selector applies to not only checkboxes but also options

 1. The translate function cannot translate the element along the z-axis.

-1. The more specific the CSS is, the more is its precedence.
-So :hover,:nth-of-type(odd) etc. have more precendence